 Completion of a program is based on full time enrollment.
-Ma and may not complete within the specified timeline.
+Plany of Garraction work Examples within the specified timeline.
+Total 22 Credits

 College-level MAT courses meet the Mathematics/Quantitative Reasoning General Education requirement for all business degrees.
 ECO101: Macroeconomics and ECO102: Microeconomics will meet the Behavior & Social Science general education requirement.